Ritikatyagi18/Vibing/README.md

-# Vibing - Let's vibe with music🚀
+# Vibing - Let's vibe with music 🎼

 Through Vibing we are trying to achieve music recommendation based on user's emotion which is detected using machine learning technique.